 Among many other advocacy efforts, NEFAC is testifying in front of lawmakers about the need for transparency, providing webinars on police misconduct and public records, and highlighting the challenges faced by those seeking information about our law enforcement officers.
 While NEFAC has been the region’s leading advocate for police transparency since the coalition began in 2006, here is a look at our recent efforts in New England.

-A conversation with NEFAC’s Gregory V. Sullivan, general counsel to Union Leader Corp., about a recent New Hampshire Supreme Court decision that could result in the release of a secret list of police officers with credibility issues.
+NEFAC’s Gregory V. Sullivan, general counsel to Union Leader Corp., explains a recent New Hampshire Supreme Court decision that could result in the release of a secret list of police officers with credibility issues.

 “We’re living in a time where all aspects of reality are being questioned.
 Everyone seems to have a different perspective, not just politically, but what’s going on in their communities,” Silverman told The Public’s Radio.
 “And we need journalists out there on the ground documenting things that happen so we have actual evidence and documentation of what’s happening in our streets and how the police are acting or not acting in the public’s interest.”